 And then there’s the wine.
 From award-winning Cabernet grown on Moon Mountain to elegant Pinot noir from the Carneros region, with all sorts of Rhone varietals in between, Sonoma juice is just as balanced, interesting and extraordinary, as it is approachable, much like its tasting rooms and its people.

 Be it wine, food, art or nature, Sonoma is a town that loves to celebrate the simple pleasures in life, which is most evident in warm months when locals flock to the sun-dappled lawn on the plaza to linger all day with little more than a blanket, delicious local cheese and a chilled Rosé.
 One visit and you’ll see: slow’n’steady really does win the race.
 Here are our travel tips and full itinerary for a weekend road trip to Sonoma:

 9AM: El Molino Central

-Just north of the plaza in the up and coming neighborhood of Boyes Hot Springs, you’ll find El Molino Central.
-A step up from your typical taqueria, this colorful roadside gem serves home-style Mexican classics with fresh, seasonal ingredients.
-Think butternut squash enchiladas and Niman Ranch pork tamales.
+Just north of Sonoma's main plaza in the up and coming neighborhood of Boyes Hot Springs, you’ll find El Molino Central.
+A step up from your typical taqueria, this colorful roadside gem serves home-style Mexican classics with fresh, seasonal ingredients (think: butternut squash enchiladas and Niman Ranch pork tamales).
 Instead of guac, start with an order of Sikil Pak, a nutty, spicy and utterly addictive Mayan pumpkin seed dip served with their house made, organic stone ground tortilla chips.
 Their chilaquiles, made with organic soft scrambled eggs, are a weekend special and have been known to sell out, so be sure to go early and enjoy a Blue Bottle coffee while you wait.

 1 PM: Bartholomew Park